HarrisonMKG/space-school-pcb/README.md

 Download and install Altium designer (this is a pre-requisite and should be done BEFORE the lab).
 Since space school member are students of Queen's University they will be able to get a license for free from [Altium Education](https://www.altium.com/education/student-licenses)
 ## During Lab

-Start a new project by doing `File>New>Project` and name it something generic eg. “my_tosat”
+Start a new project by doing `File>New>Project` and name it something generic eg. “my_tosat” and make the project type a "Default PCB Project". **Note Remember to click activate workspace and put the project in the cloud icon at the top left.**

 ![alt text](https://github.com/HarrisonMKG/space-school-pcb/blob/739b23a0e3657eb07eec198d646021f00f01a6ff/docs/Pasted_image_20231103165545.png)

 ### Schematic - Searching for Parts
-In the new project select `Source Documenets> Sheet1` for your schematic view.
+In the new project select `File> New> Schematic` for your schematic view.
 You should be presented with the view as seen below:

 ![alt text](https://github.com/HarrisonMKG/space-school-pcb/blob/739b23a0e3657eb07eec198d646021f00f01a6ff/docs/Pasted_image_20231103165515.png)

 ![[Pasted image 20231103165208.png]]
 Our circuit requires specific ICs in order to work correctly.
 Due to this, there are specific pin-out and sizing constraints we must follow in order to make sure the theoretical design matches the actual implementation.

 To help us adhere to these constraints within our design phase, we need to use the actual model of the component within Altium.
-We can find majority of the components we need for development within the "Manufacturer Part Search" on tool bar on the right hand side of the screen.
+We can find majority of the components we need for development within the "Manufacturer Part Search" on tool bar on the right hand side of the screen.%%  %%
 **Note: If not there do `View>Panels>Manufactuer Part Search`**

 ![alt text](https://github.com/HarrisonMKG/space-school-pcb/blob/739b23a0e3657eb07eec198d646021f00f01a6ff/docs/Pasted_image_20231103112800.png)